chr8993/AFrameExample/README.md

   </body>
 </html>
 ```
 You'll notice that all of our 3d components models and textures have been pre-loaded using the `<a-assets>` tag.
 This is using the A-Frame asset management system that pre-loads and caches our assets for much better performance.
 We've also included all of our models using the `<a-entity>` tag that will then reference the appropriate obj model and material pre-defined in the asset management system.
+You can see the final result here [https://chr8993.github.io/AFrameExample/Final](https://chr8993.github.io/AFrameExample/Final).